BlaqueDevs/se-assignment-day-4-software-project-management-Joy-kitet/README.md

 3. Stakeholder Alignment: Engaging stakeholders in the scope definition process helps align their expectations and priorities, fostering better collaboration and support throughout the project.
 4. Change Management: A clear scope provides a framework for evaluating proposed changes.

+-A work Breakdown Structure is  hierarchical decomposition of a project into smaller, more manageable components or tasks.
+              Benefits of a Work Breakdown Structure
+1. Organized Structure: WBS provides a structured view of the project, making it easier to understand the relationships between various tasks and deliverables.
+2. Improved Planning:Helps project managers estimate time and costs more accurately by breaking the project into manageable parts, allowing for better resource allocation.
+3. Clear Assignments: Each task or work package can be assigned to specific team members or teams, clarifying responsibilities and accountability.
+4. Progress Tracking: Facilitates tracking progress by allowing teams to monitor the completion of individual tasks and their contribution to overall project goals.
+5. Risk Management: By breaking down the project into smaller tasks, potential risks can be identified and managed more effectively at each level.

 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?